Saint-Jean-Pied-de-Port: Economy

 Traditional crafts and foods remain in the town, including Basque linen from the Inchauspé family since 1848.
 The town is now an important tourist centre for the Pyrenees and the French Basque country and there are shops, restaurants and hotels.

-St-Jean-Pied-de-Port specializes in goat cheese, like the Ossau-Iraty AOP cheese, artisanal trout breeding and piperade omelette with peppers and Bayonne ham.
+St-Jean-Pied-de-Port specializes in sheep's milk cheese, like the Ossau-Iraty AOP cheese, artisanal trout breeding and piperade omelette with peppers and Bayonne ham.

 Mondays see a large market, with sheep and cattle driven into the town.
 At 5pm, there is a communal game of bare-handed pelote at the fronton.
 There are large fairs four times a year.

-Transportation
+Transport

 Saint-Jean-Pied-de-Port station is the southern terminus of the railway line from Bayonne through the French Basque Country, along the valley of the river Nive, with several services each day.
 It is 1 km from the centre of the town.
 Biarritz Airport is the closest airport to Saint Jean Pied de Port.